The-Extra-Project/Extra_surface_repo/README.md

 results will be writen in 'outputs' directory.

 ### Run on LidarHD LAZ dataset
+To run the code on a lidarHD tile :
 - Go to [LiDAR HD dataset](https://geoservices.ign.fr/lidarhd) dataset and download a tile.
 - Save the downloaded tile into a folder on your computer.
 - Set the absolute path of this folder as the value of the `INPUT_DIR` variable in the `run_lidarhd.sh` file.
 - Adjust the settings to optimize local Apache Spark scheduling on your computer according to your preferences in the `algo-env.sh` file.
 - then run the script `$ ./run_lidarhd.sh`

 # dev manual
 ## Inputs